Updated December 16, 20212 min read

 Long-term disability (LTD) insurance is one of the most important types of insurance for working people looking to insure their income in case of a long period of illness or a physical accident.
-Whether you’re a surgeon, lawyer, rabbi, or trucker, long-term disability insurance is a smart choice to protect you, your family, and anyone else that relies on your income.

 Buying long-term disability insurance as a transgender person may seem complicated, so let’s start off with the most important piece of advice: talk to an agent who understands the nuances, like one of the agents at Policygenius.
-There are really big differences on how different insurance carriers treat transgender applicants, and the best way to navigate it is with a licensed agent by your side.
+There are really big differences on how different insurance insurers treat transgender applicants, and the best way to navigate it is with a licensed agent by your side.

-Additionally, many carriers limit benefit periods for transgender applicants to five years.
+Additionally, many insurers limit benefit periods for transgender applicants to five years.
 This means that if you have a disability that lasts for longer than five years, your LTD policy would stop covering you.
 While this is an annoying limitation, it’s not the worst modification – the average disability claim lasts three years, and we recommend that many applicants reduce their benefit period in order to reduce the cost of their policy.

 Your rates will also depend on your individual medical history.
-Many transgender applicants have a history of depression or anxiety, and if this describes your medical history, you should be prepared for your carrier to exclude any mental health disorder from your disability policy.
+Many transgender applicants have a history of depression or anxiety, and if this describes your medical history, you should be prepared for your insurer to exclude any mental health disorder from your disability policy.
 (Mental health exclusions are one of the most common exclusions across all applicants.)

 “The most important thing for transgender applicants is to get coverage for the most common disability claims,” says Policygenius disability agent R. Tyler End, CFP.
 While many people think of a disability as being caused by a workplace accident, most claims are actually a disease or long-term illness.
 One in four people suffer a disability before they retire, and most of the time, it’s caused by a musculoskeletal disorder, a nervous-system issue, cardiovascular disease, or cancer.